 9. MFC reserves the right to cancel a project if it feels that the client has issues which conflict with MFC’s ethos of always doing a professional job based on friendship, humour and passion.

-10. MFC always strives to meet the client’s agreed expectations and ensures that the promised donation to a registered charity (or charities) is made.
+10. MFC always strives to meet the client’s agreed expectations and ensures that the promised donation to a registered charity (including non profits and/or charities) is made.

 11. MFC will not pay any personal expenses that may be incurred by volunteers.